VivekHaridas-01/carwashdevops/README.md

 3. Once the packages have updated, install Redis with: `sudo apt install redis-server`
 4. Confirm installation and get the version number: `redis-server --version`

+## Getting Started with Redis on WSL

-To start running your Redis server:
-`sudo service redis-server start`
+- To start running your Redis server: `sudo service redis-server start`

-Check to see if redis is working (redis-cli is the command line interface utility to talk with Redis):
+- Check to see if redis is working (This should return a reply of "PONG".): `redis-cli ping`
-`redis-cli ping`

-This should return a reply of "PONG".

-To stop running your Redis server:
+- To stop running your Redis server: `sudo service redis-server stop`
-`sudo service redis-server stop`
+- Restart redis from wsl: `sudo service redis-server restart`